2025–26 QMJHL season

-The 2025–26 QMJHL season is the 57th season of the Quebec Maritimes Junior Hockey League.
-The league will play a 64-game regular season beginning on September 18, 2025, and ending on March 21, 2026.
-This will be the first season of play for the Newfoundland Regiment.
+The 2025–26 QMJHL season was the 57th season of the Quebec Maritimes Junior Hockey League.
+The league played a 64-game regular season beginning on September 18, 2025, and ending on March 21, 2026.
+It was the first season of play for the Newfoundland Regiment.

+Starting this season, all divisions were abolished.

 Regular season standings

-Standings as of games through November 12, 2025.
+Standings as of games through March 21, 2026.